railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

    :scale: 50
    :align: center

-   *The analytic balance presents the breakdown of each project by the nature of the operations given by the financial accounts*
+   *The analytic balance shows a breakdown of each project by operation in the financial accounts*

 The analytic balance is a summary report that relates the analytic accounts to the general accounts.
 It shows the balances of the analytic accounts broken down by general account for a selected period.